w3f/polkadot-wiki/docs/learn-governance.md

 The Technical Committee can, along with the Polkadot Council, produce emergency referenda, which are fast-tracked for voting and implementation.
 These emergency referenda are intended for use only under urgent circumstances.

+Fast-tracked referenda are the only type of referenda which can be active alongside another active referendum.

+Thus, with fast tracked referenda it is possible to have two active referendums at the same time.
+Voting on one does not prevent a user from voting on the other.

 ## [Usage of DOT](learn-DOT#dots-for-governance)